 6. Add visuals

 Visuals capture attention.
 And they are a great way to insert a bit of humor into your emails.
 Using GIFs and memes with an embedded message can be powerful and engaging.
-Get a bit creative here – it will be appreciated, and recipients will be far more likely to do what you are asking or absorb the information you provide.
+Get a bit creative here – it will be appreciated, and recipients will be far more likely to do what you are asking or absorb the information you provide. ''Don't forget to check that your audience received your emails, and if you have problems with deliverability, use the DMARC report and check that you avoid no DMARC record found errors''.

 Emails are opened and read in their entirety if they are engaging and the result of some creativity on the sender's part.
 But don’t over-communicate via email.
 You are an HR professional, but you are also a human who should have a good relationship with the employees of your organization.